 International Undergraduate Admission

 North Central makes admission decisions on a rolling basis starting on October 1 for the next academic year.

 - If you are currently in the U.S., we recommend you complete your application at least two months before you plan to enroll.

-- If you are currently outside the U.S., we recommend you complete your application at least four months before you plan to enroll.
+- If you are currently outside the U.S., we recommend you complete your application at least three months before you plan to enroll.

 Our academic calendar has three terms, and you can start your program in September or January.
 Most new students begin in September.

 What's in an international undergraduate application?